The Perfect 10-Days in Portugal Itinerary (Without a Car)

 The train to Braga takes a little over an hour, and the station you're listening for is just called Braga.
 When you arrive, it's a 5-10 minute walk from the station to the historic center.

-Pro tip: You'll likely be able to follow others out of the station and into town, but it's not a bad idea to pull up a map of the city before you leave.
-Google Maps does allow you to save maps to your phone for offline use, or you can download an app like Maps.me that offers offline maps.
+Pro tip: You'll likely be able to follow others out of the station and into town, but it's not a bad idea to pull up a map of Braga before you leave.
+Google Maps does allow you to save maps to your phone for offline use, or be sure to have your Airalo eSIM ready to go so you can use your phone like normal.

 There are several pretty buildings and squares to see in Braga, which you might want to stop and do on your way through town.
 Some highlights include Paços do Concelho de Braga (Braga City Hall), Sé de Braga (Braga Cathedral), São Marcos Church, Antigo Paço Arquiepiscopal (Archbishops's Court), Palácio do Raio, and Praça da República.